U.S. Route 82 in Arkansas: Route description

 US 82 runs across the southern tier of counties in Arkansas, serving three cities of regional importance: Texarkana, Magnolia, and El Dorado in the Arkansas Timberlands.
 The eastern half of the route runs through the Lower Arkansas Delta, serving small towns and agricultural areas.

 US 82 enters the state from Texarkana, TX concurrent with US 67 as a pair of one-way streets.
 Running east as 7th Street (the westbound half of the couplet is Dr. Martin Luther King Jr. Blvd), the road enters Arkansas at an intersection with State Line Avenue.
 The junction provides US 67/ US 82 with access northward to US 59/US 71 via US 71Y (unsigned).
 At Hazel Street, US 67/US 82 intersects US 59/US 71, beginning a brief concurrency east to Hickory St, when US 59/US 71 turns south toward Shreveport, LA.
 The intersection is near the J.K.
 Wadley House, listed on the National Register of Historic Places.
 The two one-way streets combine at Hickory St and run east as 9th Street to Broad Street, where US 67 turns northeast.
 Continuing east, US 82 intersects Interstate 49 (I-49) with a diamond interchange, the only junction with an Interstate highway in Arkansas.
 In east Texarkana, US 82 intersects Highway 237 south of the Texarkana Regional Airport.

 East of Texarkana, US 82 runs to the east side of Miller County near the Lafayette County line and Red River.
 The route intersects Highway 296 before turning south toward Garland, where it intersects Highway 134.
 US 82 turns east and crosses the Red River to enter Lafayette County.
-US 82 runs east to Lewisville, the county seat of Lafayettte County, where it intersects Highway 29 just south of downtown Lewisville.
+US 82 runs east to Lewisville, the county seat of Lafayette County, where it intersects Highway 29 just south of downtown Lewisville.
 The route continues east to Stamps, where a concurrency begins with Highway 53 to Buckner, where Highway 53 turns north.
 East of Buckley, the highway crosses into Columbia County, with the county line following Dorcheat Bayou.

 After passing over Dorcheat Bayou, US 82 serves as the northern terminus of Highway 344 near Lake Columbia.
 Continuing east to Lumber, US 82 intersects Highway 98 and turns southeast toward Magnolia.
 Highway 98 in this area is a former alignment of US 82, which formerly ran through Waldo and McNeil.
 US 82 intersects US 371 near the northwest corner of Magnolia; giving access to downtown Magnolia.
 US 82 serves as the northern boundary for Magnolia and Southern Arkansas University (SAU), including Walker Stadium at Goodheart Field, the football stadium.
 US 82 serves as the northern terminus of Highway 355 (Washington Street), which serves as the main road through campus.
 On the eastern side of the city, US 82 intersects and overlaps US 79 for 2.20 mi until a junction with US 82B (Main Street).
 US 82B runs west toward downtown Magnolia, US 79 continues south to Haynesville, Louisiana, and US 82 turns east as a section line road toward El Dorado.